 Assessments such as standardized tests and teacher evaluations of students' classroom participation are central elements of most educational systems.
-As Figure 1(A) illustrates, in both 2000 and 2018, more than 70 percent of schools across 42 countries used assessments to inform parents about their child's progress.
-Nevertheless the use of assessments varies widely across time and space.
-For instance, as depicted in Figure 1(B), the frequency at which assessments were used to evaluate teacher effectiveness ranged broadly across countries from from less than ten percent to more than 90 percent across countries.
-And Figure 1(C) shows that most countries increased the use of assessments for national comparisons over the last two decades.
+As Figure 1(A) illustrates, in both 2000 and 2018, more than 70% of schools across 42 countries used assessments to inform parents about their child's progress.
+Nevertheless, the use of assessments varies widely across time and space.
+For instance, as depicted in Figure 1(B), the frequency at which assessments were used to evaluate teacher effectiveness ranged broadly from less than 10% to more than 90% across countries.
+And Figure 1(C) shows that most countries increased the use of assessments for national comparisons over the last 2 decades.
 The great degree of heterogeneity in the use of assessments and the changes over time indicate that no consensus has been reached yet on the best assessment system.
 The effects that assessments have on individuals and schools must first be determined before an optimal assessment system can be identified.
-While research in assessments have a longer history in education and sociology compared to economics, economists have also provided theoretical and empirical contributions to the topic.
-This chapter aims at summarising the research on assessments from the economist's viewpoint.
+While research in assessments has a longer history in education and sociology compared to economics, economists have also provided theoretical and empirical contributions to the topic.
+This article aims to summarize the research on assessments from an economist's viewpoint.